Mohammed Dahlan: Trial in absentia

-Influence in United Arab Emirates
+Influence in the United Arab Emirates

 Following his expulsion from Fatah in 2011, Dahlan moved to the United Arab Emirates (UAE), where he worked as a security adviser.
 Dahlan developed a close relationship with Crown Prince Mohamed bin Zayed Al Nahyan, who became the de facto ruler of Abu Dhabi in 2014 and President of the United Arab Emirates in 2022.

 Dahlan assisted in organising some large UAE investments in the Balkans, and acquired Serbian citizenship.

 In 2016, Turkey placed Dahlan on its the "most wanted terrorist list", offering a $700,000 bounty, accusing him of involvement in the failed 2016 Turkish coup attempt.

 In October 2018, Dahlan was accused of cooperating with Abraham Golan, a Hungarian-Israeli veteran of the French Foreign Legion, to hire American ex-special forces mercenaries to assassinate Yemeni al-Islah politicians as part of the United Arab Emirate's role in the Yemeni Civil War.

 Foreign Policy reported that Dahlan was influential in developing the Abraham Accords, the U.S. brokered agreements on Arab–Israeli normalization signed between Israel and the UAE and Bahrain in 2020.
 In 2020, U.S. Ambassador to Israel David Friedman said in an interview that the U.S. considers Dahlan as a future replacement for Palestinian President Abbas.

 Dahlan led one of the candidate lists, Al-Mustaqbal (lit.
 'The Future'), for the planned 2021 Palestinian general election, though he himself did not stand in the election.
 However President Abbas indefinitely postponed this election a month before the planned date.

 In March 2023, Dahlan argued that Israel had destroyed the option of a two-state solution, and Palestinians should now work toward a one-state solution for two peoples with equal rights.
 He said in an interview "We, as Palestinians, must realise that the two-state solution has completely ended, and is no longer feasible on the ground because of the Israeli inflexibility and due to the measures that Israel has taken over the past 30 years."

+2023 Gaza war and subsequent peace plan

 Three weeks into the Gaza war, he gave an interview to the Economist.
 He suggested that after the war a two-year transitional technocratic government should be created for Gaza and the West Bank jointly.
 After that, elections with all Palestinian political factions standing, including Hamas, should take place for a parliamentary system of government, without a president.
 This Palestinian state should be internationally recognised.

+The Daily Telegraph reported that sources knowledgable of the Gaza peace plan negotiations in 2026 said that Dahlan played a crucial role negotiating the plan.
+He was said to have helped convince Hamas that only through disarmament could its political future be secured, assisted by pressure from Egypt and the forthcoming possible November 2026 Palestinian West Bank elections.